lz356/AICampusChampions/docs/Module2.md

 *V2 quality: 3/5.* Improved vs. V1: replaced vague hedging with concrete activity types and active voice, and organized content along recognizable NSF Broader Impacts dimensions.

 **VERSION 3 — +Few-shot example (verbatim):**
-> [Example of the quality bar and structure I want — *representative example; replace with a Broader Impacts paragraph you have actually written*:]
+> [Example of the quality bar and structure I want:]
-> "This project broadens participation and workforce readiness through three concrete channels.
-First, all data-driven controls software will be released open-source with tutorials, lowering the barrier for small firms and public agencies that cannot afford proprietary tools.
-Second, the project trains two PhD and four undergraduate researchers, with recruitment through the [program] pipeline for first-generation students.
-Third, findings feed a module in an existing K-12 energy-literacy partnership, reaching ~300 students annually.
-Outcomes are tracked via tool-download metrics, student placement, and pre/post module assessments."
+> "Automating building energy modeling with large language models directly advances energy affordability and decarbonization for the communities least able to access modeling expertise.
+This project delivers that impact through three channels.
+First, the automated modeling toolkit and its evaluation benchmarks are released open-source, so small design firms, school districts, and municipal facilities teams — who cannot afford specialized energy modelers — can evaluate efficiency retrofits themselves.
+Second, in partnership with NREL, the project trains graduate and undergraduate researchers at the intersection of AI and building science, prioritizing recruitment of first-generation and underrepresented students into the growing clean-energy workforce.
+Third, the results seed an energy-literacy module reaching K-12 students across Arizona.
+Outcomes are tracked through tool adoption, benchmark citations, student placement, and pre/post learning assessments."
 > You are an experienced NSF PI in building science.
 Following the structure and specificity of the example above, write a Broader Impacts paragraph for my proposal on using large language models for building energy modeling.

 *V3 output (summary):* A paragraph mirroring the exemplar's "activity → target community → measurable outcome → dissemination" structure, with specific channels (open-source EnergyPlus-LLM tooling for under-resourced agencies, student training with a named recruitment pipeline, an energy-literacy outreach module) and tracked metrics.